pguyot/arm-runner-action/README.md

 #### `copy_repository_path`

-Absolute path, inside the image, where the repository is copied.
+Absolute path, inside the image, where the repository is copied or mounted.
 Defaults to `/<repository_name>`.
 It is also the working directory where commands are executed.

+The repository is copied unless `bind_mount_repository` is set to true.

+#### `bind_mount_repository`

+Bind mount the repository within the image instead of copying it.
+Default is to copy files.

+If mounted, any modification of files within the repository by the target emulated system will persist after execution.
+It does not accelerate execution significantly but can simplify the logic by avoiding the copy artifact step from the target system.

 #### `optimize_image`